reevik/shade/README.md

     String result=router.route();
 ```

-The RoutingConfiguration takes two commands which implement the integration logic with the A and B side, a validator which validates the results of A and B endpoints, routing criterion to decide when the B side should
+The **RoutingConfiguration** takes two commands which implement the integration logic with the A and B endpoints.
+The **RoutingConfiguration** instance requires a validator which is used to validate the response objects from A and B endpoints, whereas a routing criterion to decide when the B side needs to
-be called, and the routing mode.
-Routing mode can be A_SIDE, which opens the A gate permanently, B_SIDE, SHADOW_MODE_PASSIVE, in case the A-B validation succeeds, it still returns the result from the A side, SHADOW_MODE_ACTIVE, in case the A-B validation succeeds, Darkest returns the result object from B side.
+be called.
+The **Routing Mode** defines the operating mode of the EndpointRouter.
+A_SIDE is used to route all requests to the A endpoint (the existing integration) and B_SIDE works like A_SIDE, but this time all requests will be routed to the B endpoint (the new integration). **SHADOW_MODE_PASSIVE** results in calling both endpoints simultaneously.
+If the A-B validation succeeds, in other words A and B endpoint's results are compatible, the **EndpointRouter** returns the result object from the A side, **SHADOW_MODE_ACTIVE**, in case the A-B validation succeeds, it returns the result object from the B side.

 ## Bugs and Feedback